tier4/system_software_team_hp/README.md

 ```
 pip install -r requirements.txt
-mkdocs build
+mkdocs serve
 ```

-The index page should be generated at `site/index.html`.
+MkDocs will provide you a URL that serves the generated page.